OCRPhysicsExam Board Revision

 Exam Questions

-Describe and explain the properties of magnets and their magnetic fields.
+Describe and explain the magnetic field around a bar magnet.
 [6 marks]

 6 marks